luizgbraga/RPG/README.md

 # RPG - Campo Básico

-This RPG game was created as Introdução a Computação (IC) final project, with the purpose of being a simple decision game built on knots defined as structs.
+This repository contains a thematic RPG game, in wich the player forgets all its items in a military camping, built based on knots defined as structs for simple decisions.

 ## Decision Tree